SeungeonBaek/RL-study-2019/웅원님 깃북정리/Woong11-1.md

     > Value-based reinforcement learning vs Policy-based reinforcement learning

-      In the last lecture we approximated the values or action-value function using parameters 𝜃, V_𝜃(s)   ≈ V_𝜋(s)
+      In the last lecture we approximated the state-value or action-value function using parameters 𝜃, V_𝜃(s)   ≈ V_𝜋(s)
         Q_𝜃(s,a) ≈ Q_𝜋(s,a)